canonical/dqlite/README.md

 [English](./README.md)|[简体中文](./README_CH.md)

-[dqlite](https://dqlite.io) is a C library that implements an embeddable and replicated SQL database engine with high-availability and automatic failover.
+[dqlite](https://dqlite.io) is a C library that implements an embeddable and replicated SQL database engine with high availability and automatic failover.

 The acronym "dqlite" stands for "distributed SQLite", meaning that dqlite extends [SQLite](https://sqlite.org/) with a network protocol that can connect together